Canine Melanoma Vaccine

 The vaccine is administered into the inner thigh muscle of the dog with a needle-free injection.
 Initial treatment requires the administration of four doses of vaccine, one every two weeks.
 After this initial series, dogs receive one booster dose every six months.
 Each time dogs receive a dose, their immune response becomes stronger in the fight against melanoma.

 Is injection of the therapeutic vaccine with the device painful for my dog?
-Based on observations made during administrations, dogs do not react to the vaccine in a way that would suggest the vaccine is any more painful than traditional injection.
+Based on observations made during administrations, dogs do not react to the vaccine in a way that would suggest the vaccine is any more painful than a traditional injection.

 What are the risks and side effects associated with my dog receiving Canine Melanoma Vaccine?

 A temporary, low-grade fever or redness and swelling at the injection site may be observed in some dogs.
 These side effects do not require any treatment and resolve quickly.
 No other clinically significant safety issues were observed in safety studies used to support product licensure.

 Will this therapeutic vaccine extend my dog’s life?
 By how long?